loughjo/pands-problem-sheet/README.md

 ### References and research Done
 Script name is : secondstring.py

-Research on how to reverse a string https://stackoverflow.com/questions/58886774/python-how-do-i-reverse-every-other-string-in-a-list https://www.w3schools.com/python/python_howto_reverse_string.asp
+Research on how to reverse a string in the links below https://stackoverflow.com/questions/58886774/python-how-do-i-reverse-every-other-string-in-a-list https://www.w3schools.com/python/python_howto_reverse_string.asp